raj-pulapakura/Class-Attendance/README.md

-# AttendEase
+# Class Attendance

-An automatic attendance app - useful for automating school attendance
+An attendance app which uses facial recognition to take attendance

 # in development